suleymancalik/stackmob-ios-sdk/OverviewForDocs.md

 If you don't already have the StackMob SDK imported into your application, [get started with StackMob](https://developer.stackmob.com/start).

 **The fundamental class for StackMob is SMClient**.
-From an instance of this class you have access to a configured managed object context and persistent store coordinator as well as a REST-based data store.
+From an instance of this class you have access to a configured managed object context and persistent store coordinator as well as a REST-based Datastore.
 Check out the [class reference for SMClient](http://stackmob.github.com/stackmob-ios-sdk/Classes/SMClient.html) for more information.
 Let's see how to initialize our `SMClient`:

 <br/>